theoportlock/tis/writing/labbook/notes.md

 Ben answers the question correctly: '2'
 The teacher achnowledges the correct answer: 'Correct' Andy recognises the connection between ben's '2' (and '2' in general) and the teachers 'Correct' subsequently

+# Can work without but Issues to solve
+Zoom and stretch
+Explosion